zecksr/Mahira-medium/cloud-watch-dashboard/README.md

-#                                                 CloudWatch Dashboard for Monitoring EC2 Instance using Terragrunt
+#                                                 CloudWatch Dashboard for Monitoring EC2 Instance using Terragrunt Module
- CloudWatch Dashboard

 This repository contains Terraform and Terragrunt code to create a CloudWatch dashboard for monitoring EC2 instances.
 CloudWatch dashboards provide visualizations and insights into the performance and health of your AWS resources, including EC2 instances.
 By setting up a CloudWatch dashboard, you can easily track metrics, set up alarms, and gain real-time visibility into your infrastructure.